baarden/subsets/README.md

 - An Ngrok tunnel is running and directing traffic to localhost:8080.

 To run the app, send a request to the ngrok forwarding address.

+To run the app in production, issue these two commands:

+- yarn web:prod
+- yarn web:prod:serve